 "They have to be able to talk the talk with the CFO [chief financial officer] of the company," said Penny Reynolds, co-founder of The Call Center School, a consultancy in Lebanon, Tenn., specializing in training call center executives and supervisors.
 "It's about all the things you learn in business school, but applied to call center operations.
 Call center managers can't be stuck in a corner with a view of the center as a purely production environment.
 Instead, they have to look at all the value a call center can have in terms of generating revenue on its own."

 One of management's key initiatives should be providing guidelines and training to help call center agents resolve problems effectively based on what the customer is saying, instead of simply adhering to a formal and rehearsed script.

 "You need someone who is strategic in thinking, who has the ability to develop people and who can help coach to that behavior," Bliss explained.
 "It's a more nuanced set of skills around leadership, culture and human development."

-Along with their management, contact center staffers have to be groomed in how to properly listen, manage and grow the customer asset and understand the value of a customer, experts say.
+Along with their management, contact center staffers have to be groomed in how to properly listen, manage and grow the contact center customer experience and understand the value of a customer, experts say.
 For example, if a loyal and profitable customer is irate over a small service charge, the agent has the authority to make a decision to waive the fees as opposed to following a rote set of procedures and policies that only serve to aggravate customers.

 That's the approach Best Buy is taking.
 The electronics retailer has made a concerted effort to create a curriculum for its call center staffers that focuses heavily on role playing and coaching to train agents in how to evaluate customers and leverage that information for problem solving, according to Jeff Radecki, the firm's customer experience manager in the company’s exclusive brands division.